Top reasons to pick us

 ryanair hand luggage Allowance

 Ryanair's hand luggage allowance has seen some recent changes.
 Now the only item of hand luggage that all passengers may bring on board is a small personal item, such as a hand bag or laptop bag.
 This is unless passengers pay £5 for Priority Boarding or if they have a Plus/ Flexi Plus ticket, in which case they may also bring a larger item of hand luggage on board with them.
 Passengers who do not purchase Priority Boarding can still bring both their personal item and their larger cabin bag to the boarding gate, at which point the larger item will be tagged and placed into the hold, free of charge.
+NOTE: This policy has now been postponed until 15th January, 2018.

 The Ryanair hand luggage allowance is as follows: